 Click the icon to launch Focusrite Control.
-You should see a screen similar to that below:
+You should see a screen similar to this:

-Note that in addition to the main window, there is a dialogue box confirming that the computer is correctly connected to the hardware interface.
-This box also offers you some options that let you quickly configure or reconfigure the software.
+Note that in addition to the main window, there is a dialogue box confirming the computer is correctly connected to the hardware interface.
+This box also offers you some options to quickly configure or reconfigure the software.
 These are covered later in the User Guide, so if you are just starting out with Focusrite Control, you may safely close this dialogue box.